Posted On:

 Using AI tools like 4CRisk’s award-winning AI-powered products can take your program to a higher level by leveraging the power of AI to accelerate your risk and compliance teams’ efforts – up to 50 times faster than manual methods.

-Consider these strategies, bolstered with AI-powered compliance products:
+Consider these strategies, bolstered with AI-powered compliance technology products:

 1. Conduct Data Protection Impact Assessments (DPIAs) for AI-Driven Systems: GDPR already mandates DPIAs for high-risk data processing activities, and the AI Act reinforces this.
 Organizations must evaluate how their AI systems handle personal data, focusing on privacy risks and how to mitigate them.